duck8880/EE160/Lab7/Lab7.md

 - **Each member of the team** should send Dr. Dobry a confidential form evaluating the effort of **each member of the team**, **INCLUDING YOURSLEF**, using the ratings shown on the [rating page](http://www-ee.eng.hawaii.edu/~tep/EE160/eval.html) and use the form you copy from ~ee160/eval.

-  The possible rating include: Excellent, Very Good, Satisfactory, Ordinary, Marginal, Deficient, Unsatisfactory, Superficial, No Show.
+  The possible ratings include: Excellent, Very Good, Satisfactory, Ordinary, Marginal, Deficient, Unsatisfactory, Superficial, No Show.

   Include a **description** at the end of the form of what parts of the programs where done by **each member of the team**, including yourself, and an assessment of how teamwork was used to complete this assignment.